mindkin/hourfleet/docs/api.md

 You have two choices in Hourfleet to get yourself an authorization token that will give you access to API's.

-1. **Direct Authorization**:  You create a Client Application, that gives you a new set of credentials (`client_id` and `client_secret`) that gives you access to a restricted set of API's in Hourfleet.
+1. **Direct Authorization**:  You create a Client Application, that gives you a new set of credentials (`client_id` and `client_secret`) that you exchange for a token that gives you access to a restricted set of API's in Hourfleet.
 You store those credentials safely (never in public source code), and then use those credentials (*client_id* + *client_secret*) whenever you need to get a new authorization token.
-2. **Delegated Authorization**: You ask an existing user of Hourfleet to grant you access to *their* API (as them), by having them authenticate and authorize you to obtain an authorization token, that grants you access to any API as them, to access their data.
+2. **Delegated Authorization**: You create a Client Application, that gives you a new set of credentials that you use to ask an existing user of Hourfleet to grant you access to *their* API's (as them), by having them authenticate and then explicitly authorize you to obtain a token.
+This token grants you access to any API, as that user to access API's as that user.

 ### Direct Authorization